 Before you try the solutions given below, having patience may resolve this issue.
 Wait some more to see if it resolves on its own.
 If your issue does not resolve after several hours, then read on for solution.

 Normally, wireless iOS updates go smoothly.
 And furthermore, downloading and installing iOS updates are designed to be very easy.
 However, at times, you may experience some problems when you want to download and install the updates.
-And one of the problems that people are facing in iOS 14 is that the iPhone is stuck on “Estimating Time Remaining” when downloading the update.
-If you are facing this problem, this troubleshooting guide will show you how to fix iOS 14 “Estimating Time Remaining” stuck issue on your iPhone, iPad, or iPod touch.
+And one of the problems that people are facing in iOS 15 is that the iPhone is stuck on “Estimating Time Remaining” when downloading the update.
+If you are facing this problem, this troubleshooting guide will show you how to fix iOS 15 “Estimating Time Remaining” stuck issue on your iPhone.

-Please note,this guide applies to all iPhone and iPad models including: iPhone eight and earlier models, iPhone X, iPhone XS, iPhone XS Max, iPhone XR, iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max, and iPhone 12 series.
+Please note,this guide applies to all iPhone models including: iPhone 8, iPhone 7, and iPhone 6S, iPhone X, iPhone XS, iPhone XS Max, iPhone XR, iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max, and iPhone 12 series.